Electric locomotive: Russia and former USSR

 Russia and other countries of the former Soviet Union have a mix of 3,000 V DC and 25 kV AC for historical reasons.

-The special "junction stations" (around 15 over the former USSR - Vladimir, Mariinsk near Krasnoyarsk, etc.) have wiring switchable from DC to AC.
+The special "junction stations" (around 15 over the former USSR – Vladimir, Mariinsk near Krasnoyarsk, etc.) have wiring switchable from DC to AC.
 Locomotive replacement is essential at these stations and is performed together with the contact wiring switching.

 Most Soviet, Czech (the USSR ordered passenger electric locomotives from Škoda), Russian and Ukrainian locomotives can operate on AC or DC only.
 For instance, VL80 is an AC machine, with VL10 a DC version.
-There were some half-experimental small series like VL82, which could switch from AC to DC and were used in small amounts around the city of Kharkiv in Ukraine.
-Also, the latest Russian passenger locomotive EP10 is a dual system.
+There were some half-experimental small series such as VL82, which could switch from AC to DC and were used in small amounts around the city of Kharkiv in Ukraine, where is no junction station at many lines.
+Also, the latest Russian passenger locomotive EP20 and its half-experimental predecessor EP10 are a dual system.

 Historically, 3,000 V DC was used for simplicity.
-The first experimental track was in the Georgian mountains, then the suburban zones of the largest cities were electrified for EMUs - very advantageous due to the much better dynamic of such a train compared to the steam one, which is important for suburban service with frequent stops.
+The first experimental track was in the Georgian mountains, then the suburban zones of the largest cities were electrified for EMUs – very advantageous due to the much better dynamic of such a train compared to the steam one, which is important for suburban service with frequent stops.
 Then the large mountain line between Ufa and Chelyabinsk was electrified.

 For some time, electric railways were only considered to be suitable for suburban or mountain lines.
 In around 1950, a decision was made (according to legend, by Joseph Stalin) to electrify the highly loaded plain prairie line of Omsk-Novosibirsk.
 After this, electrifying the major railroads at 3,000 V DC became mainstream.

 25 kV AC started in the USSR in around 1960 when the industry managed to build the rectifier-based AC-wire DC-motor locomotive (all Soviet and Czech AC locomotives were such; only the post-Soviet ones switched to electronically controlled induction motors).
-The first major line with AC power was Mariinsk-Krasnoyarsk-Tayshet-Zima; the lines in European Russia like Moscow-Rostov-on-Don followed.
+The first major line with AC power was Mariinsk-Krasnoyarsk-Tayshet-Zima; the lines in European Russia such as Moscow-Rostov-on-Don followed.

 In the 1990s, some DC lines were rebuilt as AC to allow the usage of the huge 10 MW AC locomotive of VL85.
 The line around Irkutsk is one of them.
 The DC locomotives freed by this rebuild were transferred to the St Petersburg region.

 The Trans-Siberian Railway has been partly electrified since 1929, entirely since 2002.
 The system is 25 kV AC 50 Hz after the junction station of Mariinsk near Krasnoyarsk, 3,000 V DC before it, and train weights are up to 6,000 tonnes.